-One of the Group's primary concerns is providing its employees with the best possible working conditions in order to guarantee their health and safety.
+Another of the Group's concerns is ensuring optimum working conditions in order to guarantee employee health and safety.

-With this in mind, all production and logistics sites have a safety officer.
+To achieve this goal, all production and logistics sites have a safety officer.

-Safety action plans based on occupational risk analysis are implemented in order to eliminate risks or mitigate those that cannot be completely avoided.
+Action plans based on occupational risk analysis are implemented in order to eliminate risks or mitigate those that cannot be completely avoided.

-In 2020, over €2,367,000 was invested to improve employee safety (€2,270,000 in 2019).
+In 2021, over €692,000 was invested to improve employee safety (€2,367,000 in 2020).
 This amount does not include expenditure related to COVID risk prevention (purchase of masks, hand sanitizers, disinfectants, etc.).